Ismaël Bako: ASVEL

 On 3 July 2019, Bako signed a two-year contract with LDLC ASVEL of the French LNB Pro A and the EuroLeague.
 He averaged 3.8 points and 2.1 rebounds per game.
-On June 12, 2020, he re-signed with the team for an additional season.
+On 12 June 2020 he re-signed with the team for an additional season.
 During the 2020-21 season Bako averaged 5.6 points and 3.6 rebounds per game.
 He parted ways with the team on 11 July 2021.

 Baxi Manresa

-On July 24, 2021, Bako signed a two-year deal with Baxi Manresa of the Spanish Liga ACB.
-On September 5, 2021, won the Catalan League and won the MVP of the competition.
+On 24 July 2021 Bako signed a two-year deal with Baxi Manresa of the Spanish Liga ACB.
+On 5 September 2021 he won the Catalan League and won the MVP of the competition.

 Virtus Bologna

-On July 13, 2022, Bako signed with Virtus Bologna of the Lega Basket Serie A and the EuroLeague.
+On 13 July 2022 Bako signed with Virtus Bologna of the Lega Basket Serie A and the EuroLeague.
 On 29 September 2022, after having ousted Olimpia Milano in the semifinals, Virtus won its third Supercup, defeating 72–69 Banco di Sardegna Sassari and achieving a back-to-back, following the 2021 trophy.
+However, despite good premises Virtus ended the EuroLeague season at the 14th place, thus it did not qualify for the playoffs.
+Moreover, the team was defeated in the Italian Basketball Cup final by Brescia.
+In June, after having ousted 3–0 both Brindisi and Tortona, Virtus was defeated 4–3 by Olimpia Milan in the national finals, following a series which was widely regarded among the best in the latest years of Italian basketball.
+On 25 August 2023 Bako parted ways with the Italian powerhouse.

+Paris Basketball

+On July 8, 2025, after playing two years in Russia, Bako signed with Paris Basketball of the LNB Pro A.